 - Plan a Fundraiser or Book at an Event Center That Gives Back to the Community: Supporting a favorite cause or purpose can add another layer of special meaning behind their celebration.

 Here at The Bowden, we would be honored to be the venue you choose to host your memorial event.
-Our elegant space can safely hold 275 attendees with room for everyone to maintain social distance.
+Our elegant space can hold 627 attendees.
 Contact us here with any questions.

 There is no specific way to host a celebration of life service; we encourage you to host an event filled with memories, laughter, and celebration to ease the mourning process momentarily.
 Please contact us at The Bowden for more information about hosting a celebration of life service and other types of events.